 Anzac biscuits with a healthy twist

-I actually began developing the recipe for these healthier Anzac biscuits a couple of years ago.
-And after quite a bit of experimentation, I’m finally happy enough with them to share the recipe here!
+I actually began developing the recipe for these healthier Anzac biscuits quite a few years ago.
+And after lots of experimentation, I was finally happy enough with them to share the recipe publicly!

-There’s always a debate about whether they’re still a true Anzac Biccie if you’ve strayed from the traditional ingredients, so I’ll just let them speak for themselves.
+Knowing that there’s always a debate about whether they’re still a true Anzac Biccie if you’ve strayed from the traditional ingredients, I’ll just let them speak for themselves.

 A pile of Anzac biscuits cooling on a rack